Christine-Hao/taylor_swift_reputation_analysis/README.md

 ## Instructions

-1. Open get_taylor.py and insert your API key.
-Normally I would have removed the ones I used but we don't really care about information security on this so its fine lol
+1. colletction.py will perform data collection work, there is another detailed version called "colletction_detail.py", which has detailed comments on each line

-2. Run get_taylor.py with different API query parameters.
-Each execution creates a new twsift_articles_*datetime*.json file
+2. Run colletction.py with different API query parameters and set the time&page_num.
+Each execution creates a new "your_own_name.csv" file
-3. Run get_articles_consolidated.py to consolidate different query results under one CSV file
+3. Run filtered_taylor.py to filtered "your_own_name.csv" file to get only key words with Taylor Swift.
+Each execution creates "filtered_taylor_swift_articles_taylor_swift_articles.txt" and "filtered_taylor_swift_articles.csv" there have same data but txt more Human-readable